mtov/engsoftmoderna/en/chapter2.md

 The name Extreme Programming was chosen because XP proposes a set of innovative programming practices, considering the time they were proposed, at the end of the 90s.
-In fact, XP is a method that gives great importance to programming practices and production of running code.
+In fact, XP is a method that gives importance to programming practices and production of running code.
 This importance has to be understood in the context of the 90s, when there was a clear distinction between analysts and programmers roles.
 Analysts were responsible for designing a system at a